ShamaniCoder/movie-app/README.md

 ![Demo Movie App](/src/assets/App-Animation.gif)
 ## Description
-Project aims to create a Movie App for searching and listing movies and getting detailed information about them
+- Project aims to create a Movie App for searching and listing movies and getting detailed information about them
+- User should be register/login to the website to search and getting info's.
 ## Project Skeleton
 ![image](https://user-images.githubusercontent.com/57984491/167230749-b9dc8320-9cde-47d5-b6ea-548eb17214de.png)